The IN SEASON Lifestyle

 HOW ARE YOU TEACHING THE STORY?

-How many of us adults have had to go back in time and re-learn the facts about God because we conceived them wrong as kids when some unthinking adult was careless in telling and presenting the bible and its stories to us?
+How many of us adults have had to go back in time and re-learn the facts about God because we conceived them wrong as kids?
+This often happened when some unthinking adult was careless in telling and presenting the bible and its stories to us.

 Just as we don’t want our kids to grow up thinking that God is just some mean old man up in the heavens who is doling out punishments all the time; we also have to be careful how we present His stories to young and sensitive listening ears.
 They must understand God’s stories from a concept of love and grace.
-We must be very careful to observe this.
+It is more than learning how to make hamantaschen cookies.
+However, we must be very careful about this.

 LOVE AND GRACE